skyfielders/python-skyfield/skyfield/documentation/time.rst

 The possibilities that will be explored in the course of this page are::

-    # Summary of the techniques for specifying the time
+    # All the ways you can create a Time object
-    # in any of the timescales listed above.
+    # using a timescale:

     ts.utc(year, month, day, hour, minute, second)
     ts.utc(dt)      # Python datetime.datetime object